calliope-project/euro-calliope/README.md

 If you are like us, you may want to work locally (to change configuration parameters, add modules etc), but execute remotely on the cluster.
 We support this workflow through three Snakemake rules: `send`, `receive`, and `clean_cluster_results`.
 It works like the following.

 First, start local and make sure the `cluster-sync` configuration parameters fit your environment.
-Next, run `snakemake --use-conda --cores all send` to send the entire repository to your cluster.
+Next, run `snakemake --use-conda --cores 1 send` to send the entire repository to your cluster.
 On the cluster, execute the workflow with Snakemake (see above).
-After the workflow has finished, download results by locally running `snakemake --use-conda --cores all receive`.
+After the workflow has finished, download results by locally running `snakemake --use-conda --cores 1 receive`.
 By default, this will download results into `build/cluster`.

 This workflow works iteratively too.
-After analysing your cluster results locally, you may want to make changes locally, send these changes to the cluster (`snakemake --use-conda --cores all send`), rerun on the cluster, and download updated results (`snakemake --use-conda --cores all receive`).
+After analysing your cluster results locally, you may want to make changes locally, send these changes to the cluster (`snakemake --use-conda --cores 1 send`), rerun on the cluster, and download updated results (`snakemake --use-conda --cores 1 receive`).

-To remove cluster results on your local machine, run `snakemake --use-conda --cores all clean_cluster_results`.
+To remove cluster results on your local machine, run `snakemake --use-conda --cores 1 clean_cluster_results`.

 ## Be notified of build successes or fails

  As the execution of this workflow may take a while, you can be notified whenever the execution terminates either successfully or unsuccessfully.
 Notifications are sent by email.
 To activate notifications, add the email address of the recipient to the configuration key `email`.
 You can add the key to your configuration file, or you can run the workflow the following way to receive notifications:

-     snakemake --use-conda --cores all --config email=<your-email>
+     snakemake --use-conda --config email=<your-email>

 ## Example use of the model